 Dissociation is nothing more than just “stepping out of your skin.”
 You take a position outside yourself for a moment so that you can let go of the direct emotions related to the unpleasant situation.

 By taking a helicopter position for a while, you can assess your situation without the emotional charge.
-You can apply this NLP technique just before a job interview, after a traumatic event.
+You can apply this NLP technique just before a job interview, or after a traumatic event.
 In combination with submodalities, this is one of the most powerful NLP techniques, in my opinion.

 This NLP technique sounds almost too simple, but it can bring you particularly great benefits.
 Can you remember a song that takes you back to that vacation years ago?
 You even feel how crazy you were about that holiday romance back then …